jackiehjm/stx-docs/doc/source/guest_integration/kubernetes/ptp-notifications-overview.rst

 manifest to include these parameters.

 .. note::

     Port and timeout values can be configured to meet user preferences.
+    The ``periodSeconds`` and ``timeoutSeconds`` values can be adjusted based on system performance.
+A shorter value places more resource demand on the Sidecar pod, so longer values can improve pod stability.

 .. code-block:: none